Teriyaki Bacon Wrapped Pineapple Chicken Thighs are sweet and savory with a hint of smoke. You'll be hooked after your very first bite!

 Even though I used bone-in and skinless chicken thighs (I removed the skin myself before cooking), feel free to substitute boneless skinless chicken thighs for this recipe.
 By doing that you can easily turn these into Teriyaki Bacon Wrapped Pineapple Chicken Thigh sandwiches by placing them on buns with maybe a light touch of mayonnaise.
 YUM!!!

 Brush the skinless chicken thighs with additional teriyaki sauce and season each with salt and pepper.
 Top each thigh with a pineapple slice, and wrap each pineapple topped chicken thigh with two slices of bacon.
-Place them onto a a baking sheet (with or without a rack added).
-Bake the chicken thighs in a preheated 350 degree oven for 45 minutes (for bone-in chicken) or until the chicken is cooked through and the juices run clear. *Note – the cooking time will be less if using boneless chicken thighs.
-The proper cooked temperature for chicken is 165 degrees when using a meat thermometer.
+Place them onto a baking sheet (with or without a rack added).
+Bake the chicken thighs in a preheated 350-degree oven for 45 minutes (for bone-in chicken) or until the chicken is cooked through and the juices run clear. *Note - the cooking time will be less if using boneless chicken thighs.
+The proper cooking temperature for chicken is 165 degrees when using a meat thermometer.

 - 4 bone-in skinless chicken thighs (or may use boneless thighs, but cooking time will vary)

 - ½ cup prepared teriyaki sauce with or without sesame seeds

 - sesame seeds optional

 - Lay the bacon on a baking sheet and brush both sides with the teriyaki sauce.

 - Top the bacon slices with the pineapple rings and brush with the teriyaki sauce that remains on the baking sheet.